cchen181/cchen181.github.io/_posts/2018-1-16-streetteamMTA.md

 ---
 layout: post
-title:  Project 1 - Street Team Placement Strategy for the WTWY Annual Gala
+title: Street Team Placement Strategy for the WTWY Annual Gala
 ---

 For the first project at Metis data science bootcamp, students are given a scenario in which a non-profit organization, Women Tech Women Yes (WTWY), seeks to increase participation to their annual gala as well as increase organizational financial support.
 To achieve this end, WTWY hires a group of data scientists, the students, to optimize the placement of the street team in MTA subway stations which will collect email signatures in exchange for tickets to the gala.